 Zoe Lintin, Chief People Officer

-Zoe joined Doncaster and Bassetlaw Teaching Hospitals as Chief People Officer in June 2022.
-A Fellow of the Chartered Institute of Personnel and Development (CIPD), she was previously Director of Human Resources and Organisational Development at Chesterfield Royal Hospital NHS Foundation Trust, where she held an executive role from 2016.
+A Fellow of the Chartered Institute of Personnel and Development (CIPD), Zoe joined Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust as Chief People Officer in June 2022.
+She was formerly the Director of Human Resources and Organisational Development at Chesterfield Royal Hospital NHS Foundation Trust, where she held an executive role since 2016.

-With a strong commitment to creating a positive and supportive working environment, Zoe understands the vital link between colleague experience and the delivery of high-quality care.
-She is Vice President of the Yorkshire and Humber branch of the Healthcare People Management Association (HPMA) and a member of the South Yorkshire CIPD branch.
-She is also a qualified coach, accredited mediator, and trained in psychometric testing and 360-degree feedback.
+Passionate about creating the best possible workplace environment for colleagues, with an acute understanding of the direct impact this has on the delivery of high quality healthcare, Zoe is also Branch Chair of the Yorkshire and Humber branch of the Healthcare People Management Association (HPMA) and a member of the South Yorkshire branch of the CIPD.
+She is a qualified coach, accredited mediator and trained in the use of psychometric testing and 360-degree feedback.

 Meet our Non-Executive Directors